Gaetano Reina: Early years

-Reina was born on September 27, 1889 in Corleone, Sicily to Giacomo Reina and Carmela Rumore.
+Reina was born on September 27, 1889, in Corleone, Sicily, to Giacomo Reina and Carmela Rumore.
 In the early 1900s, the Reina family moved to New York City and settled on 107th Street in East Harlem.
-Reina along with his brother Antonio began working with members of the Morello crime family.
-In July 1913, Reina's sister Bernarda married Vincenzo Terranova.
+Reina, along with his brother Antonio, began working with members of the Morello crime family.

-He married Angelina Olivera, and the couple had nine children; five sons, Giacomo, became a member of the Lucchese family, Henry, Sam, John and Bernard, and four daughters, Anna, Carmela "Mildred" Valachi, married Joe Valachi in 1932, Rose Bongrieco and Lucy Sterling.
-The family lived in a home on Rochambeau Avenue in the Norwood, section of the Bronx.
+He married Angelina Olivera and the couple had nine children: five sons Giacomo - who became a member of the Lucchese family - Henry, Sam, John and Bernard, and four daughters, Anna, Carmela "Mildred" Valachi - who married Joe Valachi in 1932 - Rose Bongrieco and Lucy Sterling.
+The family lived in a home on Rochambeau Avenue in the Norwood section of the Bronx.

 In November 1914, wealthy poultryman Barnet Baff was murdered by competitors in the poultry industry who had hired Sicilian gunmen to commit the crime.
 At one point, Reina and Jack Dragna were implicated as the actual gunmen; however, it was later determined they were merely red herrings.